-Under Section 31A of the Securities and Exchange Commission of Sri Lanka, Act No.36 of 1987 (as amended by the Act No. 26 of 1991, the Act No. 18 of 2003 and the Act No.47 of 2009), the Securities and Exchange Commission of Sri Lanka granted a license to operate the Fund to Ceybank Asset Management Limited ("the Management Company") on 02nd June 2009.
-The Fund commenced its commercial operations on 22nd June 2009.
+Under Section 31 of the Securities and Exchange Commission of Sri Lanka, the Act No. 36 of 1987 (as amended by the Act No. 26 of 1991 and the Act No. 18 of 2003), the Securities and Exchange Commission of Sri Lanka granted a license to operate the Fund to Ceybank Asset Management Limited on 29th November 2010.
+The Fund commenced its commercial operations on 02nd December 2010.
 The registered office of the Management Company is located at No 85, York Street, Colombo 01.